vancluever/docker-nomad/README.md

 * You will also need `SYS_ADMIN` capabilities, which are not granted to the container by default, so you will need to add these with `cap-add` (again, see below).
+* In order for containerized jobs to be able to be run properly, you will need to share your Nomad data directory (defaults to `/nomad/data`) from the host machine to the container.
+The path to data directory in the container **must** match the path on the host - this is due to how Nomad shares certain directories during job execution.  `NOMAD_DATA_DIR` must also be set with this directory.

 Note that depending on _how_ you run your Nomad jobs, privileges, capabilities, or shared directories above what is mentioned may also be needed.

-#### Basic Docker example
+### Directory permission information for shared volumes

+The config and data directories have their permissions reset to that of the running Nomad process (usually `root:nomad` or `nomad:nomad`, depending on the value of `NOMAD_RUN_ROOT`) to ensure proper access to the data.
+Keep this in mind when designing your system's filesystem layout.

+### Examples

-The following examples are basic examples of what is necessary to run Nomad the Nomad image and have it successfully execute containers.
-The key takeaways
+The following examples are basic examples of what is necessary to run the Nomad image and have it successfully execute containers.
+The key takeaways are:
-are:

 * The docker socket is shared with the host.
 * `/tmp` is shared with the host so that the default syslog sockets that Nomad creates for allocations work.
+* On some examples, `/tmp/nomad/data` is shared from the host at the same path within the Nomad container, and `NOMAD_DATA_DIR` is set to the appropriate path so that Nomad configures with that data directory set.
 * `NOMAD_RUN_ROOT` works to grant appropriate permissions for access such to things such as the Docker socket.
 * `SYS_ADMIN` capabilities are added so that Nomad can perform general operations such as mounting and unmounting directories.

-##### Host networking
+#### Host networking

 ```
 docker run \
   --cap-add=SYS_ADMIN \
+  --env=NOMAD_DATA_DIR=/tmp/nomad/data \
   --env=NOMAD_RUN_ROOT=1 \
   --net=host \
   --rm \
   --volume=/tmp:/tmp \
+  --volume=/tmp/nomad/data:/tmp/nomad/data \
   --volume=/var/run/docker.sock:/var/run/docker.sock \
   vancluever/nomad
 ```

-##### Non-host networking with Nomad API endpoint exposed
+#### Non-host networking with Nomad API endpoint exposed

 Note the extra options as shown below to not only publish the API endpoint, but also to ensure Nomad listens on all IPv4 addresses.